Frequently Asked Questions About Mediation

 How does mediation differ from court?

 In the mediation process, you never have to go to court.
-If you choose to litigate and take your case to court, it may take several years and is significantly more expensive.
+If either of you choose to litigate and take your case to court, it may take several years and is significantly more expensive.
 Mediation is confidential, affordable, and efficient.
-Your mediator accomplishes this by carefully guiding you through the process step by step, helping couples to focus on important financial needs and the best interests of the children.
-In court, a judge or attorney decides your family’s future, and your children are often used as pawns.
+Your mediator accomplishes this by carefully guiding you through the process step by step, helping participants to focus on important financial needs and the best possible outcome.
+In court, a judge or attorney decides your future, and your finances and well-being often suffer in the process.

 Does mediation require a retainer?

 NO!
-Unlike most family law attorneys who demand upfront retainers of $5,000 to $10,000 or more for family law matters, I do not require a retainer for mediation.
+Unlike most attorneys who demand upfront retainers of $5,000 to $10,000 or more to open a case, I do not require a retainer for mediation.
 You simply pay as you go for each session you request.
-This helps you budget so that you are not financially strained during the process.
-You can divide the fees between each other and pay by check, cash, or credit card.
-Costs are always much lower for mediation, and most folks are quite surprised by how inexpensive a mediated process can be.
+Mediation can be tailored to almost any budget so that participants are not financially strained during the process.
+You can choose to divide the fees between each other, which is why fees are always much lower for mediation.
+Most participants are quite surprised by how inexpensive a mediated process can be.
 Your mediator will always give you the fees upfront, with no surprises.

 We are not really getting along, can we still mediate?

 YES!
-Most mediating couples are amicable, but many couples are nervous about mediating difficult conversations.
+Many mediation participants are amicable, but not always.
+Participants can be nervous about mediating difficult conversations.
 Even if you are struggling to communicate well, it is possible to work together peacefully with the help of a qualified mediator.
-Although initially, emotions can run high, most individuals quickly calm down and participate effectively to solve problems.
-Mediators are trained to guide you step by step using a mediation process that avoids attacks on each other and helps you work together through the process.
+Although initially, emotions can run high, most participants quickly calm down and work effectively to solve problems.
+Mediators are trained to guide you step by step using a mediation process that avoids attacks on each other and promotes problem-solving using a proven method.

 Do I need my own attorney or another professional?

-You may wish to obtain advice from your own professionals such as therapists, accountants, financial planners, lawyers, real estate agents, and others during the mediation process.
-In family matters, it is not always wise to rely on advice from your family and friends, even if it is well-intentioned.
-Trained therapists or counselors can help with the emotional issues that may come up during the divorce process.
+You may wish to obtain advice from your own professionals, such as therapists, accountants, financial planners, lawyers, real estate agents, and others during the mediation process.
+In most private matters, it is not always wise to rely solely on advice from your family and friends, even if it is well-intentioned.
+Trained therapists, counselors, or coaches can help with the emotional issues that may come up during the mediation process.
 If you find that you need extra support, your mediator will provide a list of recommended professionals that can help.

 What situations are not good for mediation?